sebastiano-barrera/blog/content/posts/20240505-mcjs-update.md

 This is great, but it poses a challenge to us implementers: all 4 declaration types must be able to coexist in the same script/module, each with their behavior.
-Precise rules for their coexistence have been laid out, but are by their nature somewhat convoluted and unintuitive attempt.
+Precise rules for their coexistence have been laid out, but they are, by their nature, somewhat convoluted and unintuitive.
 If you want an introduction, the MDN articles for [function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function#redeclarations) and [let](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let)